 If you’re applying for a higher amount of student finance based on your household income, make sure to ask your parents or partner to provide their financial information as soon as possible to avoid delays to your application.

 5. What you need to do to get your first payment

-In order to get your first student finance payment, you’ll also need to register at your uni or college before your course starts, as we won’t be able to pay you until you do.
-Once you’ve completed these steps, you’ll get a text message from us a few days before your course starts, confirming your first payment date.
+You’ll need to register at your uni or college before your course starts, as we won’t be able to pay you until you do.
+Once your uni or college tell us you’ve registered, we’ll contact you a few days before your first payment to let you know it’s on its way.

 6. When your application is fully approved

-Once we’ve assessed your household income details, we’ll then send you another letter confirming your full entitlement amount.
-We’ll pay the difference as soon as possible, and your second and third payments will increase too.
+We’ll send you another letter confirming your full entitlement amount.
+If you’ve already received a payment from us, we’ll pay you the difference as soon as possible, and your second and third payment amounts will be updated too.

-For a whole range of student finance information, visit our campaign page.
+For a whole range of student finance information, visit our campaign page and follow us on: